mdavoodi/www/source/blog/2015-07-29-atlas-build-run-notifications.html.markdown

 ![Screenshot of configuring notification methods on an organization in Atlas](/images/blog/atlas-build-run-notifications/org-notification-methods.png)

 Additionally, it is now possible to customize notification methods on an individual build configuration or environment.
-For instance, maybe you want most infrastructure notifications to go to an `#ops` chat room, but would prefer your development team receives notifications for their application’s Packer builds in their own room.
+For instance, maybe you want most infrastructure notifications to go to an `#ops` chat room, but would prefer your development team receives notifications for their application's Packer builds in their own room.

 ![Screenshot of overriding notification methods on a build configuration in Atlas](/images/blog/atlas-build-run-notifications/notification-methods-override.png)

-When you override notification methods, your organization’s notification methods are copied to make customizing them easier.
+When you override notification methods, your organization's notification methods are copied to make customizing them easier.

 ## Getting Started